 Medication Management and Opioid (MMO) Initiative

-In alignment with national action towards improving medication management and opioid misuse, TCPI is focused on improving health outcomes, reducing unnecessary utilization, and generating cost savings for government and private payers.
-TCPI launched the Medication Management and Opioid Initiative in alignment with the TCPI 7 Aims.
-Our intent is to generate commitments from TCPI and partner clinicians to be in action by signing the MMO Pledge.
-This pledge will be on a public page of www.healthcarecommunities.org and will be open to TCPI-enrolled clinicians to complete.
+In alignment with national action towards improving medication management and opioid misuse, CMS is focused on patients and improving their health outcomes, reducing unnecessary utilization, and generating cost savings for public and private payers.
+Our intent is to generate commitments from clinicians, practices and improvement networks and organizations to be in action by signing the MMO Pledge.
+This pledge will be open to all clinicians and partners to complete.

 Sign the MMO Initiative Pledge!

 We pledge to...

 - Educate ourselves and our team, to refer patients to appropriate resources or implement into our practice, how to:

 - Adhere to evidence-based treatment guidelines (state and/or national).

 - Treat patient-specific pain safely and effectively.

 - Identify and treat/refer persons with substance abuse/opioid misuse issues.
 This should include creating opportunities to further the practice of substance use screenings and referrals.

 - Align with local pharmacies and community-based organizations that offer naloxone dispensing and education and/or provide Medication-Assisted Treatment*.